The Quirkiest Quirks of Our Healthcare System

 Given the amount of time someone spends in one job is far shorter today than for previous generations, this one is making less and less sense for employees and employers.
 I do believe this one will change in our lifetimes.

 In an era of unprecedented mobility and digital connectivity, healthcare remains stubbornly bound by state lines—meaning providers can only practice in states where they're licensed.
-This system, dating back to the ratification of the US Constitution in 1790, made sense when medicine was purely local.
-Today, it's increasingly outdated, given standardized medical practices and the rise of telehealth.
+This system, dating back to the ratification of the US Constitution in 1790, made sense when medicine was purely local and people had to get around by horse.
+Today, it doesn’t really make sense.

 The federal government regulates medical products and devices, so why is the practice of medicine regulated locally?
 Some argue that it’s easier for states to regulate the practice of medicine.
 Fine.
 States can keep regulating the practice of medicine, but they should expand practice borders.
 If I can see an ER doctor in another state on a work trip, why can’t I see a specialist who is the world’s expert on my condition virtually?
 Or, put the other way, if a doctor can see a patient from another state in person, why can’t a doctor see that same patient on a computer screen?